 The protection of intellectual property, technology and confidential information is crucial to the success of our business.
 We rely on a combination of patents, copyrights, trademarks, service marks, trade secret laws, know-how, confidentiality provisions, non-disclosure agreements, assignment agreements, and other legal and contractual rights and restrictions to establish and protect our proprietary technology and intellectual property rights.
-However, the steps we take to protect our proprietary technology and intellectual property rights.
-However, the steps we take to protect our proprietary technology and intellectual property rights.

-intellectual property if we are unable to enforce our rights or if we do not detect unauthorized use of our intellectual property.
+However, the steps we take to protect our proprietary technology and intellectual property rights may be inadequate.
+We may not be able to protect our intellectual property if we are unable to enforce our rights or if we do not detect unauthorized use of our intellectual property.
 It may be possible for unauthorized third parties to copy our products and technology and use information that we regard as proprietary to create products and services that compete with ours.
 The laws of some countries do not protect proprietary rights to the same extent as the laws of the United States, and mechanisms for enforcement of intellectual property rights in some foreign countries may be inadequate.
 As we expand internationally, our exposure to unauthorized use of our products, technology and proprietary information may increase.
 Accordingly, despite our efforts, we may be unable to prevent third parties from infringing upon or misappropriating our technology and intellectual property.